4 Reasons Why Manufacturers Use Video Marketing

 Hundreds of thousands of manufacturers engage with industrial B2B buyers on Thomasnet.com — and some incorporate videos in their business listing.
 Check out how Paratherm Heat Transfer Fluids incorporated a product video on their Thomasnet.com profile.

-According to ReelSEO, 73% of B2B marketers say that video content positively impacts marketing efforts and ROI.
 If your competitors are offering informative, relevant videos but you aren’t, it might be time to reevaluate your marketing plan and take stock of your overarching company goals.
-And in case you didn't already know, it's free to list your business on Thomasnet where you can easily add your product videos.
+(And in case you didn't already know, it's free to list your business on Thomasnet where you can easily add your product videos.)

 What's even better?
 Thomas offers free video production and creation with the purchase of an advertising program.
 Get started by listing your manufacturing business for free and contact us about producing a video for you that helps generate sales — according to HubSpot, marketers who incorporate video into their content strategies have seen 49% faster revenue growth than those who don’t.